-When thinking about resiliency to both sudden and gradual disruptive events, it's helpful to remember EWEB was created back in the early 20th century to enable local control of vital community resources in the face of a specific public health threat.
+When thinking about resiliency to disruptive events, it's helpful to remember EWEB was created to enable local control of vital community resources in the face of a specific public health threat.
 When a typhoid epidemic struck Eugene in the early 1900s, the outbreak was traced to the privately owned water company.
 In response, outraged citizens voted in 1908 to buy the system and create a municipal, citizen-owned water utility.
 The Eugene City Council ordered the construction of a hydroelectric power plant that would power the pumps necessary to bring water to the people and then transferred control of the utility to a separate citizen board in early 1911.
 When the Walterville Power Plant (still in operation today) generated surplus electricity beyond what was needed for the water pumps, EWEB took the necessary steps to become the full-service electricity and water provider that it is today.

-More than one hundred years later, EWEB continues to be forward-thinking in its long-range planning.
-The utility strives to continually serve our community with life-sustaining water and electricity every minute of every day, and into the future forever.
+One hundred years later, EWEB continues to be forward-thinking in its long-range planning.
+The utility strives to continually serve our community with life-sustaining water and electricity every minute of every day.
 Flexibility and adaptability in our plans and operations will be necessary to remain resilient to a wide-variety of natural and human-caused threats if we are to maintain this level of reliability for the next 100 years.